You’ve read a few posts and articles from people on the One Meal a Day diet (OMAD) who say they’ve lost weight by eating once a day.

 Eating most of your calories later in the day won’t put the brakes on fat loss, as was once believed .
 Nor does eating little and often speed up your metabolism, increase fat burning, suppress your appetite or help you lose weight more quickly [2, 3, 4].

-For one, not eating all day can leave you feeling like crap.
+For one, eating one meal a day can leave you feeling like crap.
 I can usually make it through until the early afternoon without eating.
 After that, I start to get hungry, tired and irritable.
-For me, the idea of fasting until the evening isn’t a pleasant one.
+For me, the idea of the OMAD diet isn’t a pleasant one.

 Of course, this isn’t going to be the case for everyone.
-Google around, and you’ll find plenty of people who have successfully lost weight by fasting all day and eating one big meal at night.
+Google around, and you’ll find plenty of people who have successfully lost weight on the OMAD diet.
 It can be done.

 Time-Restricted Feeding and Weight Loss